projectshft/sunglasses-io/README.md

 Only the backend is complete.
 There is currently not a working client side available.

 Please do an npm install.
-I added some npm installs that were not native to the original sunglasses-io node-modules npm install should do the trick

-two NPMs that i installed are
-npm install express
-npm install parseurl

 Also the sunglasses.yaml file can be pasted into the swagger editor to utilize it for examples.